cs-eliseev/helpers-date/README.md

 CSE HELPERS is a collection of several libraries with simple functions written in PHP for people.

 Despite using PHP as the main programming language for the Internet, its functions are not enough.
-Date CSE HELPERS used method: change format, add/sub day, diff date, get quarter and other.
+DATE CSE HELPERS used method: change format, add/sub day, diff date, get quarter and other.

 CSE HELPERS was created for the rapid development of web applications.